|Oracle® Enterprise Data Quality for Product Data AutoBuild Reference Guide

 Item brand information

-The following figure provides an example of each of the above types of structured item information from a sample data file:
+The following figure provides an example of each of the above types of structured item information from a sample metadata file:

 Given the structure of the information in the preceding example, AutoBuild can generate a data lens similar to the following: